KadenS2005/Clay-Conversion/README.md

-This is the repository for the <a href="https://www.curseforge.com/minecraft/mc-mods/clay-conversion">Clay Conversion Minecraft Mod</a>.
+Repository for the <a href="https://www.curseforge.com/minecraft/mc-mods/clay-conversion">Clay Conversion Minecraft Mod</a>.